African Violet Plant – How to Grow An African Violet

 (As an Amazon Associate I earn from qualifying purchases.)

-To propogate means “the breeding of specimens of a plant or animal by natural processes from the parent stock.
+To propagate means “the breeding of specimens of a plant or animal by natural processes from the parent stock.
 The propagation of plants by root cuttings”.
 (Definition from Oxford Languages)

-Because the plants are so easy to propogate, you can gift them to your friends and family as gifts or just to be friendly.
+Because the plants are so easy to propagate, you can gift them to your friends and family as gifts or just to be friendly.

 The following video is a short version with tips for African violets from HGTV.